-In figure, employment is shown on X-Axis and Expected Receipts on Y- Axis.
-AS is Aggregate Supply curve and AD is Aggregate Demand curve.
+In figure, on X-Axis employment and on Y- Axis Expected Receipts.
+Aggregate Supply curve is denoted by AS and Aggregate Demand curve by AD.
 On point E, AD and AS intersect each other, so this point called the equilibrium of Aggregate Demand and Aggregate Supply i.e., effective demand.
 At this point the level of employment is OQ.
-If aggregate supply is SP then OP number of workers will gets employment.
-E1 P will be aggregate demand on OP level of employment.
-E1 S is the surplus in this situation.
-Entrepreneur will produce more and demand more workers to reach the point E. Up to point E, they will increase the level of employment.
+If aggregate supply is SP then OP number of workers will gets employment. $E_1 P$ will be aggregate demand on OP level of employment. $E_1 S$ is the surplus in this situation.
+Entrepreneur will produce more and demand more workers to reach the point E. Up to point E, there will be increasing level of employment.
 On the other hand, if they will reach at OR level of employment then AD will be less than AS, in this situation all production couldn't be sold.
 So here level of employment will be down at up to OQ.
-In short, level of employment is determined by effective demand.
+In short, effective demand is important in determination of level of employment.

-3.2.2 Determinants of Effective Demand
+3.1.3 Determinants of Effective Demand